stecik/ulozto_captcha_breaker/README.md

 ## Training a model
 Dataset requirements:
 - Images 175x70
 - Black and white images (pixels have only 2 values: 0 for black, 255 for white).
-There is a function in functions.ypynb which converts rgb images into black and white.
+There is a function in functions.ipynb which converts rgb images into black and white.
 - Images in PNG format
 - Put your dataset into dataset directory